ayshahrah/seg/index.md

 ### Principles

-To be a professional software engineer, you have to guide yourself by adopting some important guiding principles, including ambition, passion, focus, self-motivation, self-learning, and seriousness.
+To be a professional software engineer, you have to guide yourself by adopting some important principles, including ambition, passion, focus, self-motivation, self-learning, and seriousness.
 Without such principles, it would be very difficult to be in a mastery level of software engineering.

 ![](Slide5.JPG "Principles")